UniMath/UniMath/UniMath/SubstitutionSystems/README.md

 * *LiftingInitial.v*
   * Construction of a substitution system from an initial algebra
   * Proof that the substitution system constructed from an initial algebra is an initial substitution system
-* *LiftingInitial_alt.v* --- a variant of LiftingInitial.v that differs in the hypotheses: here we use ω-cocontinuity instead of Kan extensions (this means we use GenMendlerIteration_alt.v instead of GenMendlerIteration.v
+* *LiftingInitialAlt.v* --- a variant of LiftingInitial.v that differs in the hypotheses: here we use ω-cocontinuity instead of Kan extensions (this means we use GenMendlerIteration_alt.v instead of GenMendlerIteration.v
 * *MLTT79.v* --- the syntax of Martin-Löf's type theory in the style of LamHSET.v
 * *MonadsFromSubstitutionSystems.v*